-New Annual Flower Varieties Guide
+New Annual Varieties Guide

-The New Annuals Varieties Guide (NAVD) is your guide to the latest annual varieties from breeders around the world.
+The New Annuals Varieties Guide is your guide to the latest annual varieties from breeders around the world.
 Every year the Greenhouse Management varieties guide covers the newest introductions – from abuliton to zinnias – along with all you need to know about each plant, accompanied by colorful, high-resolution photos.

-Some top annual varieties from 2017 include:
+Some top annual varieties from 2018 include:

-To view the full list of our 2017 New Annual Varieties guide, click here.
+To view the full list of our 2018 New Annual Varieties guide, click here.

-To view the 2016 New Annual Varieties Guide, click here.
+To view the 2017 New Annual Varieties Guide, click here.